krukkruk28/FRAUD-DETECTION/README.md

 ## Future Work
 Future enhancements may include:
 - Incorporating more advanced machine learning models.
+- To maximize the usage of compute resources when training
 - Real-time transaction monitoring and alerts.
 - Collaboration with financial institutions to improve the dataset and model deployment.